Medically reviewed by Drugs.com. Last updated on Jun 15, 2023.

-Betapace Syrup 5 mg/mL can be compounded using Simple Syrup containing 0.1% sodium benzoate (Syrup, NF) available from Humco Laboratories as follows:
+Betapace/Betapace AF Syrup 5 mg/mL can be compounded using Simple Syrup containing 0.1% sodium benzoate (Syrup, NF) as follows:

 - Measure 120 mL of Simple Syrup.

-- Add five (5) Betapace 120 mg tablets to the bottle.
+- Add five (5) Betapace/Betapace AF 120 mg tablets to the bottle.
 These tablets are added intact; it is not necessary to crush the tablets.
-NOTE: The addition of the tablets can also be done first.
-The tablets can also be crushed if preferred.
-If the tablets are crushed, care should be taken to transfer the entire quantity of tablet powder into the bottle containing the syrup.
+The addition of the tablets can also be done first.
+The tablets can also be crushed, if preferred.
+If the tablets are crushed, take care to transfer the entire quantity of tablet powder into the bottle containing the syrup.